 Treatment depends on the severity and location of the leak:

 With timely diagnosis and appropriate bile leak management, most patients recover without long-term complications.
+Early diagnosis plays an important role in successful bile leak treatment and helps reduce the risk of infection or long-term complications.

 Seek medical attention if you experience: